Cool James

+Life and Career

 Born in Mwanza, Tanzania and having finished his primary studies at Kurasini Primary School in Tanzania, he moved with his mother and siblings to Stockholm, Sweden.

 His professional musical career started in 1988, he released his first musical album in 1992, already a dance-oriented production.
 In 1993 he got together with another East African named Andrew Muturi to form the group "Swahili Nation".
 After a while they let a brother of Andrew join the group, and after that yet another brother.
 James left and joined with a Congolese, Jose Masena and formed the band Cool James & Black Teacher.

 They released only two albums, the 1992 record Undercover Lover and the 1994 record Zooming You, which included the hit song "Dr. Feelgood".

 A while after the Cool James and Black Teacher band, James moved back to Tanzania and started producing for East African artists as well as working on his own projects.
 He started the Tanzanian Music Awards in 1999.